The impact of housing affordability on families

 When she and her family first moved to Rapid City, South Dakota, they were homeless for four months, crashing on couches.
 She worked for the state but still could not meet the minimum salary requirements for most apartments, a problem compounded by the racial bias she experienced as a member of the Yankon Sioux Tribe.
 “That was a huge stressor, not being able to have a safe place that we knew was ours,” she says.

 Having an affordable place to live has allowed her to pursue her Ph.D., to take a meaningful job as a university advisor that offers higher pay and to begin the process of dismantling the cycle of poverty she was raised in.
-The difference in what she once paid for a place to live and what she now pays has freed up much-needed funds.
 “I could put money toward my student loans or toward more food for my family or even having that $250 in my savings account if anything went wrong,” she says.

 The difference is palpable.
 “I can just feel it already,” she says.
 “This home is setting our kids up for a better future than I had.”